 Parking: All runners and spectators must park at the designated parking locations ONLY.
 We ask that you NOT park on Main Street, Front Street or 4th Street in Fairplay.
 PLEASE ONLY PARK IN DESIGNATED AREAS.
 A map of these areas will be available closer to the race.

-Pre-Race Check in: Packet and bib number Pick-Up will take place from 6-7:30pm at Town of Fairplay Town Hall; and again on race morning from 4:30 AM – 5:30 AM at the Start/Finish Area.
+Pre-Race Check in: Packet and bib number Pick-Up will take place from 6-7:30pm at Town of Fairplay Town Hall on Friday Evening; and again on race morning from 4:30 AM – 5:30 AM at the Start/Finish Area.
 All runners must check-in with race staff the morning of the run by 5:45AM.
 Runners not checked in by 5:45 AM will not be scored as official runners of the event.

-We’ll also have a fire at Town Hall from 6-8p.
+We’ll also have a fire at Town Hall from 6-8p on Friday Evening (conditions permitting).
 Please BYOB and Bring Your Own Camp Chairs.

 Pre-Race Briefing: Friday Evening at 7:30pm at Town Hall in Fairplay, CO.

-Post-Race Celebration: There will be a post race gathering at the Park County Fair.
+Post-Race Celebration: There will be a post race gathering at the Town of Fairplay Beach.
 We’ll welcome all of our runners to the finish line with food and drink.

 Awards: All official finishers will receive a unique finishers award.
 We’ll also present special awards to DFL, Best Blood and a few surprise awards as well.